HETEROTOPIA ON THE WATER: THE LYRA ART SPACE

 Musicians, dancers, painters, writers and many more need to access a form of retreat at affordable costs in order to cope with stress, trauma, and exhaustion.
 It is also crucial to offer spaces that directly challenge our living habits and make our environmental impact more visible.
 On the LYRA, water and electricity consumption become immediately more important.
 Life on the water is shared with many other species –birds, fish and amphibians as well as insects.

-In fact, the very presence of boats and houseboats on the bay has been a dispute between the communities living on the water and the residents of the condos on the shore.
-In 2019, a petition was devised by many land neighbors who claimed that the floating structures were a disruption of their views; that many of the “water people” were dumping their trash and their waste in the bay; some of them were even pirates and drug lords.
+The very presence of boats and houseboats on the bay has been a dispute between the communities living on the water and the residents of the new condos on the shore.
+In 2019, a petition was devised by many land neighbours who claimed that the floating structures were a disruption of their views; that many of the “water people” were dumping their trash and their waste in the bay; some of them were even pirates and drug lords.
 They requested that the right to anchor on the bay be revoked.
 Already, the city declared a mooring ban on the shores of the Lichtenberg district, on the eastern and northern parts of the bay.
 But anchoring in the middle of the water is not a municipal issue; the bay is a federal water body, and the right to anchor is a federal right.
 The German Constitutional Court turned the petition down, but the sentiment remains: alternative modes of living are not welcome by many of the wealthy property owners on the shore.
 They feel that their view is hindered by the dirty boats that float, year long, on the Rummelsburger Bucht.
 Interesting how many urban conflicts revolve around the notion of cleanliness.

 To me, the small bay of Rummelsburg has always represented a counter-space in Berlin.
 Water acts a mirror for many different kinds of realities.
 One of them is physical: stepping onto a kayak to meet my destination effectively displaces my body into a new mode of gravity.
 I am on board, floating.
 My body becomes a weight; moving around means that the objects that support this weight –boats, hulls, pontoons– immediately rock and react to new arrangements of matter.
 Once I have left the shore, the possibilities are different.
 The absence of ground defines new modes of existing: there is no running here, no walking.
 Legs become quite useless on a kayak; I sit down, the boat floats, and I start paddling.
 Instead of stepping, I glide; my movements are loaded with inertia, and a simple push will make me drift until friction or some obstacle stops me.